Nacre: Architecture

+Mother of pearl is commonly used in jewelry due to its smooth texture and iridescent appearance.
+It is sourced from the inner layer of mollusk shells, such as oysters and abalones.

+Mother of pearl is frequently crafted into earrings, pendants, rings, bracelets, and brooches.
+It can be carved into various shapes or inlaid into metal settings, often combined with gold, silver, or gemstones.
+The material is valued for its natural luster and the subtle color variations it displays, which can include white, cream, pink, and green.

 Musical instruments

 Nacre inlay is often used for music keys and other decorative motifs on musical instruments.
 Many accordion and concertina bodies are completely covered in nacre, and some guitars have fingerboard or headstock inlays made of nacre (or imitation pearloid plastic inlays).
 The bouzouki and baglamas (Greek plucked string instruments of the lute family) typically feature nacre decorations, as does the related Middle Eastern oud (typically around the sound holes and on the back of the instrument).
-Bows of stringed instruments such as the violin and cello often have mother of pearl inlay at the frog.
+Bows of stringed instruments such as the violin and cello often have mother-of-pearl inlay at the frog.
 It is traditionally used on saxophone keytouches, as well as the valve buttons of trumpets and other brass instruments.
-The Middle Eastern goblet drum (darbuka) is commonly decorated by mother of pearl.
+The Middle Eastern goblet drum (darbuka) is commonly decorated by mother-of-pearl.